10log10/tinylvt/scenarios/1-student-desks.md

 This is encoded by assigning each desk 1 eligibility point, and every round has a 100% eligibility threshold.
 This means that you must bid for at least 1 point (1 desk) in every round for as long as you intend to continue participating.
 Once you drop out of the auction, you can't rejoin.

-The round duration is 1 minute, and the bid increment is $10.
+The round duration is 1 minute.
 If the maximum desk price is $1000, the auction will run for at least 100 rounds.

 ## Directions